East Carolina University

 Enter the Course: You must be enrolled and know your userid and password

 Class and Lab Meetings.
-We meet in Rawl 304 on Mondays and Wednesdays from 0900 until 1015.
-Your lab meetings are in Rawl 135 on Wednesdays from 1300 to 1450.
-My teaching assistant, Emily Meier, will be supervising the lab meetings.
+We meet in Rawl 304 on Mondays and Wednesdays from 1030 until 1145 Your lab meetings are in Rawl 135 on Mondays from 1300 to 1450.
+My teaching assistant, Bea Demott, will be supervising the lab meetings.

 Content of the Course.
 Topics covered will include basic principles of research design and basic univariate and bivariate statistics, with an emphasis on understanding hypothesis testing, parameter estimation, extraneous variable control, and causal inference.
 Consult the Online Syllabus for more detail.